-Get the skillet good and hot again, and then heat 2 more tablespoons oil.
-Add the chicken and chili flakes if using.
+Get the skillet good and hot again, and then heat the remaining 2 tablespoons vegetable oil.
+Add the chicken and red pepper flakes if using.
 Stir-fry until the chicken loses its raw color and gets a little brown, about 3 minutes.
 Add the hoisin sauce, return the broccoli to the pan and toss to heat through.
 Stir in the reserved cornstarch mixture and bring to a boil to thicken.
 Add more water if need to thin the sauce, if necessary.
 Taste and season with salt and pepper, if you like.

 Mound the stir-fry on a serving platter or divide among 4 plates and garnish with sesame seeds; serve with rice.

 This simple weeknight stir-fry is comforting and satisfying.
 The broccoli stems are used to add textural contrast and also to help bulk up the dish, and why waste them?